markroland/path-helper/README.md

 smoothing, adding noise, or other follow-up transformations may be applied in a more uniform manner.

+### resamplePath

+Resample a path to contain a certain number of points.
+The new path will have points that are equidistant along the original path.
+This will result in a slightly different path than the origanl path - i.e. sharp corners will not be preserved unless the sampling value is sufficiently high.

 ### dashPath

 Turn a solid line/path into a dashed line.
 A distance can be specified